NEURONE-IL/neurone/README.md

 **NOTE:** A Linux development machine is highly recommended.

 1. In your development machine: install Node.js 4.8.2+, MongoDB 3.4+, Solr 6.5+ and Meteor 1.4.4+
+2. In Solr, create a core (or collection) called `neurone`
-2. Clone this repository (or download as ZIP)
+3. Clone this repository (or download as ZIP)
-3. Open a terminal in NEURONE's source code directory, run `meteor npm install` and then run `./developmentDeploy.sh`
+4. Open a terminal in NEURONE's source code directory, run `meteor npm install` and then run `./developmentDeploy.sh`
-4. Edit any files, the will be live-reloaded in your local web browser
+5. Edit any files you need, the will be live-reloaded in your local web browser
-5. When you are done, just abort the terminal (i.e.`CTRL+C`)
+6. When you are done, just abort the terminal (i.e. `CTRL+C`)

 ### Production